MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 ## Introduction

 The cybersecurity landscape has fundamentally changed, as evidenced by large-scale, complex attacks, and signals that [human-operated ransomware](https://docs.microsoft.com/security/compass/human-operated-ransomware) are on the rise.
-More than ever, it is critical to keep your on-premises infrastructure secure and up to date, including SharePoint Servers.
+More than ever, it's critical to keep your on-premises infrastructure secure and up to date, including SharePoint Servers.

 To help customers secure their environments and respond to associated threats from the attacks, we're introducing integration between SharePoint Server and the Windows [Antimalware Scan Interface](https://docs.microsoft.com/windows/win32/amsi/antimalware-scan-interface-portal) (AMSI).
 AMSI is a versatile standard that allows applications and services to integrate with any antimalware product present on a machine.